mir-group/phoebe/doc/doc_pages/Tutorials/elWanTransport.md

 @section elWTrStep1 Step 1: patch Quantum ESPRESSO
-As we discussed in the @ref ELPHC page, we need to use a custom modification of Quantum ESPRESSO (which we modified to impose the symmetric properties of the wavefunction).
+As we discussed in the @ref thCOMPELPHQE page, we need to use a custom modification of Quantum ESPRESSO (which we modified to impose the symmetric properties of the wavefunction).
 This will require to compile Quantum ESPRESSO.
 We provide two options.
 <ol>
 <li> Patch a copy of QE.